Overseas Private Investment Corporation.

 This final rule is not a major rule as defined by section 804 of the Small Business Regulatory Enforcement Fairness Act of 1996.
 This regulation will not result in an annual effect on the economy of $100,000,000 or more; a major increase in costs or prices; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United State based companies to compete with foreign-based companies in domestic and export markets.

-For the reasons stated in the preamble the Overseas Private Investment Corporation revises 22 CFR Part 706 as follows:
+For the reasons stated in the preamble the Overseas Private Investment Corporation revises End Amendment Part

 This part contains the rules that the Overseas Private Investment Corporation (“OPIC”) follows in processing requests for records under the Freedom of Information Act (“FOIA”), 5 U.S.C.
 552 as amended.
 These rules should be read together with the FOIA and the Uniform Freedom of Information Fee Schedule and Guidelines published by the Office of Management and Budget at 52 FR 10012 (Mar.
 27, 1987) (“OMB Guidelines”).